Feral-Lang/Book/src/07-Conditionals.md

 ```
 In this case, the `elif` block will be executed since `a == 2` will evaluate to `true`.

 That's it for conditionals actually.
-Next up, we'll be learning about the loops (and its types!).
+Next up, we'll be learning about the various `loop` constructs in Feral.